NizarTazi/sentiment-analyzer-ORD/README.md

 ## Usage

-    You will be prompted with a text box and a predict button.
+    You will be prompted with a text box and a Analyze sentiment button.
-    Type movie reviews into the text box and click the predict button.
+    Type movie reviews into the text box and click the Analyze sentiment button.
     The algorithm will predict if the review is positive or negative.